opf/openproject/docs/development/data-flow/README.md

 > * [Sub-Processors](https://www.openproject.org/legal/data-processing-agreement/sub-processors/)
 > * [Technical and Organizational Data Security Measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures/)

+Status of this document: DRAFT 2023-10-26

-## Scope of data processing
+## Purpose and subject of processing

+### Anonymous access of OpenProject

+Depending on the individual permission and authentications settings persons can access OpenProject [anonymously](../system-admin-guide/users-permissions/roles-permissions/#anonymous) without a user account.
+The [OpenProject community platform](https://community.openproject.org) is an example of an OpenProject installation where individual projects where set to public.

 ### Registration of a user account

-To use our SaaS platform, the registration of a user account is required.
-In this process, we collect and process the following personal data:
+To sign-in to the OpenProject platform, the registration of a user account is required.
+For registered user's the following personal data are processed:

 - Name
 - Username